Anna May Wong: Stardom

 Wong continued to be offered exotic supporting roles that followed the rising "vamp" stereotype in cinema.
 She played indigenous native girls in two 1924 films.
 Filmed on location in the Territory of Alaska, she portrayed an Eskimo in The Alaskan.
 She returned to Los Angeles to perform the part of Princess Tiger Lily in Peter Pan.
 Both films were shot by cinematographer James Wong Howe.
 Peter Pan was more successful, and it was the hit of the Christmas season.
 The next year, Wong was singled out for critical praise in a manipulative Oriental vamp role in the film Forty Winks.
 Despite such favorable reviews, she became increasingly disappointed with her casting and began to seek other roads to success.
 In early 1925 she joined a group of serial stars on a tour of the vaudeville circuits; when the tour proved to be a failure, Wong and the rest of the group returned to Hollywood.

 In 1926, Wong put the first rivet into the structure of Grauman's Chinese Theatre when she joined Norma Talmadge for its groundbreaking ceremony, although she was not invited to leave her hand- and foot-prints in cement.
+Wong and Talmadge also turned the first spadeful of earth using a gold-plated shovel.
 In the same year, Wong starred in The Silk Bouquet.
 Re-titled The Dragon Horse in 1927, the film was one of the first U.S. films to be produced with Chinese backing, provided by San Francisco's Chinese Six Companies.
 The story was set in China during the Ming dynasty and featured Asian actors playing the Asian roles.